chrissimpkins/ink/README.md

 It features:

 - Unicode support
-- line filter style stream editor support (pipe replacement text from another application to ink, render your template tokens with the piped standard input text, then pipe the rendered text to the standard output stream for further text processing or file writes)
+- line filter style stream editor support with a twist (pipe replacement text from another application to ink, render your template tokens with the piped standard input text, then pipe the rendered text to the standard output stream for further text processing or file writes)
 - local and remotely stored (GET request accessible) template support
 - parallel multi-template renders
-- a simple [built-in text template format](#ink-template-specification) using `{{ ink }}` tokens
+- a simple [built-in text template syntax](#ink-template-specification) with `{{ ink }}` tokens
-- a flexible [user-defined text template format]((#user-defined-template-specification)) that supports *nearly any text replacement token*™ that you'd like to use.
+- a flexible [user-defined text template syntax]((#user-defined-template-specification)) that supports *nearly any text replacement token*™ that you'd like to use.
 These tokens are defined at rendering time on the command line
-- automated outfile path writes that are built in to the template file path specifications with the addition of a `.in` extension to the intended path
+- automated outfile path writes that are built into the template specifications with the `.in` extension appended to the intended render artifact path
-- simple find/replace string literal and regular expression match substitutions that are defined on the command line with `--find` and `--replace` options
+- simple find/replace string literal and regular expression match substitutions (with [re2 regex syntax](https://github.com/google/re2/wiki/Syntax)) that are defined on the command line with `--find` and `--replace` options

 ### Example

-The following example is the actual use case that prompted the development of ink for the Hack typeface build workflow.

 ##### CSS template file